Applying for counseling scholarships is the best way to afford the costly advanced mental health training required for professional licensure.

 Deadline: November 15th

 Graduate scholarships for counseling abound in the National Board for Certified Counselors’ (NBCC) Foundation, such as the Minority Fellowship Program.
 This $5,000 award is granted to African American, Native American, Asian, and Hispanic students who are enrolled full-time in CACREP-accredited counseling programs to fulfill NCC certification requirements.
-Recipients must commit to providing mental health or addictions services to underserved minority populations for at least two years post-graduation.
+Recipients of this counselor scholarship must commit to providing mental health or addictions services to underserved minority populations for at least two years post-graduation.

 NBCC Minority Fellowship Program